-Policy DE3 - Delivering well-designed new development Positive impacts relating to disability, gender reassignment, race, religion or belief and sexual orientation.
-Policy DE6 - Outdoor amenity space Positive impacts relating to age.
+Policy DE3 - Delivering well-designed new development Partition in the disabilities are designed as a second Positive impacts relating to disability, gender reassignment, race, religion or belief and sexual orientation.
+Policy DE6 - Outdoor amenity space o Positive impacts relating to age.
 Policy HP1 - Healthy place shaping Positive impacts relating to age, disability and areas of deprivation.
 Policy HP2 - Community facilities and services Positive impacts relating to all protected characteristics.
 Policy HP3 - Health care provision Positive impacts relating to age, disability and pregnancy and maternity and race.
 Policy HP4 - Existing open space, sport and recreation facilities Positive impacts relating to age.
-Policy HP5 - New facilities for sport, physical activity and recreation Π Positive impacts relating to disability.
-Page Policy HP7 - Open space on new developments G Positive impacts relating to age and disability.
-0 Policy HP8 - Provision for children's play and spaces for young people Positive impacts relating to age and disability.
+Policy HP5 - New facilities for sport, physical activity and recreation Positive impacts relating to disability.
+Policy HP7 - Open space on new developments Positive impacts relating to age and disability.
+Policy HP8 - Provision for children's play and spaces for young people Positive impacts relating to age and disability.
 Policy IN2 - Sustainable transport and accessibility Positive impacts relating to age and disability.
-Policy IN5 - Parking standards Desitive impacts relating to egg and disability Positive impacts relating to age and disability.
-Delive INR - Digital connectivity.
-Policy IN8 - Digital connectivity Desitive impacts relating to rural communities Positive impacts relating to rural communities.
+Policy IN5 - Parking standards Positive impacts relating to age and disability.
+Policy IN8 - Digital connectivity Positive impacts relating to rural communities.
 Please refer to Section 3: Impact Assessment of this report for more detail on the anticipated impacts of each policy.
-Completed By Rosalynn Whiteley, Planning Officer Authorised By Lucy Murfett, Policy Manager Authorised By Lucy Murfett, Policy Manager Date of Assessment 02/10/2023
+Completed By Rosalynn Whiteley, Planning Officer Authorised By Lucy Murfett, Policy Manager Date of Assessment 02/10/2023